-At the beginning of the presentation, participants were invited to complete a grit assessment which was adapted from Seligman (2011).
+At the beginning of the presentation, participants were invited to complete a grit assessment that was adapted from Seligman (2011).
 Those who completed the assessment discovered how they compared and placed with others who had previously completed the survey (see Appendix A for handout).
-Learning outcomes for enhancing their success in this module. included: 1) Develop self-awareness in preparation for future personal and professional development, 2) Describe the "equation" for success, and 3) Identify ways to increase personal productivity.
+After completing this training students should be able to: 1) Develop self-awareness in preparation for future personal and professional development, 2) Describe the "equation" for success, and 3) Identify ways to increase personal productivity.
 Participants were then introduced to the concept of success via "moving in the right direction" through redefining personal mindset, perseverance, and grit.